Allitoxsdd/credit-risk-pd-expected-loss./README.md

 1 – Data Understanding & Cleaning

-Prepare a clean, well-understood version of the UCI "Default of Credit Card Clients" dataset to be used for credit risk modeling (Probability of Default and Expected Loss).
+Prepared a clean, well-understood version of the UCI "Default of Credit Card Clients" dataset to be used for credit risk modeling (Probability of Default and Expected Loss).